cmkobel/CompareM2/docs/20 usage.md

 In case of non-empty parameter values, it is optional to use apostrophes.

-Several command line arguments can be given at once for several different tools, using a space separator.
-In the following example we're also loosening the Panaroo core genome identity `--threshold` option down to 95% to increase the apparent number of genes in the core genome.
+Using a space separator, several command line arguments can be given at once for several different tools.
+In the following example we're also loosening the Panaroo core genome identity "--threshold" option down to 95% to increase the apparent number of genes in the core genome.

 ```
 comparem2 --config set_prokka--kingdom=archaea set_panaroo--threshold=0.95 --until panaroo fast